kirandeepkaurkiran64-sys/Induction_response/README.md

  2. Mr. Manish Kumar
  3. Mr. Shivam Sharma
 ### Mr. Manoj Kumar
-He let us know about a new term Buddy4study scholarships portal which is really helpful for all the students.
-He explained us how we can get the benefit of this scholarship.
-He also explained Eligibility, Documents required and many more important things related to satya scholarship.
+He introduced us to a new term — the Buddy4Study scholarship portal — which is really helpful for all students.
+He explained how we can benefit from this platform and also discussed the eligibility criteria, required documents, and many other important details related to the Satya Scholarship
 ### Mr.Manish Kumar
-He explained us how to register ourself and what are the critirials related to Satya scholarship.
-I am sure that this really help needy students.
+He explained how to register ourselves and the criteria related to the Satya Scholarship.
+I am sure this will truly help students in need.
 #### 2:00 to 3:00
 ### Expert lecture by Dr. Arashpreet Singh On "Food: A Pivotal Role in Student's Overall Wellness"
-He explained that how diet really matter our day to day life.
-How we are not aware about out our own diet .
-He also talk about the miths about food and helps to clear the Quaries of Students.
-His main focus was on the Junk Food or the Snacks that Young generation are consuming often and tells the consequences of the same.
+He explained how diet truly affects our day-to-day life and how many of us are unaware of our own eating habits.
+He also talked about common myths related to food and helped clear students' queries.
+His main focus was on junk food and the snacks that the younger generation often consumes, highlighting the consequences of such eating habits.
 #### 3:00 to 4:00
 ### Launch of Induction Activities
-Our Seniors let us know about the activity in the Induction Program and tell us that how this affects our MPD Performa.
-How this help us to develop our skill.
-They also let us know about the GitHub App .
-It found me Really helpful and easy to code .
-This File is also made on Github.
+Our seniors informed us about the activities included in the Induction Program and explained how these activities impact our MPD Performa.
+They shared how such activities help us develop our skills.
+They also introduced us to the GitHub app, which I found really helpful and made coding easier for me.
+In fact, this file was also created using GitHub.
 ## Day 3 (2nd August 2025)
 #### 9:00 to 11:00
 ### Expert lecture by Dr. Jaswinder Singh
-It's difficult to put my feelings into words.
-I am really grateful that I got a chance to watch sir live until now I have watched sir's most of the video through teachers , relatives and friends.
-He also tells us that How his guide motivated him to do further studys.
-He told us that after compelting his Bsc he start working as a stove repaire man.
-But Sir's hardwork and his denstiny came him here.
+It’s difficult to put my feelings into words.
+I’m truly grateful that I got the opportunity to see Sir live.
+Until now, I had only seen most of his videos through teachers, relatives, and friends.
+He shared how his guide motivated him to pursue higher studies.
+After completing his B.Sc., he started working as a stove repairman, but through his hard work and destiny, he reached where he is today.
 #### 11:00 to 1:00
 ### Expert lecture by Dr. Priya Darshni Madam on "Universal Human Values"
-The interactive session with mam was so informative.
-All the concepts and doubts are clear when share's with mam.
-Mam shows us how Right Understanding is most important than Relationships and Physical facilities.
-I really injoy mam's class.
-She listen to everyone and answer everyone.
+The interactive session with ma’am was very informative.
+All our concepts and doubts became clear when we shared them with her.
+She showed us how Right Understanding is more important than relationships and physical facilities.
+I really enjoyed ma’am’s class—she listens to everyone and answers each question with patience.
 ## Day 4 (3rd August 2025)
 #### 9:30 to 10:30
 ### English Lecture by Prof. Aastik Sharma